'Neither is he': Buttigieg hits back at Biden's dig that former mayor isn't Obama - KTVZ

 Pete Buttigieg on Sunday had a response to former Vice President Joe Biden’s recent comment the former mayor of South Bend, Indiana, is not Barack Obama: “Neither is he.”

 “Well, he’s right, I’m not.
 And neither is he.
-Neither is any of us running for president,” Buttigieg told CNN’s Jake Tapper on “State of the Union” after being asked about the comment from Biden the day before.
+Neither is any of us running for president,” Buttigieg told CNN’s Jake Tapper on “State of the Union” after being asked about the comment from Biden the day before, adding that “this isn’t 2008, it’s 2020 and we are in a new moment calling for a different kind of leadership.”

 Biden, looking to turn around his flagging campaign on the heels of a fourth-place finish in Iowa and a lackluster showing at the last Democratic debate, criticized Buttigieg on the campaign trail Saturday.
 In response, the former mayor’s supporters responded by calling Biden dismissive of those in small cities and towns.
 Biden then dismissed comparisons between his attacks on Buttigieg and Hillary Clinton’s criticism of then-Sen. Barack Obama’s limited experience when the two were primary rivals in 2008.